 Niagara Falls, one of North America’s most famous landmarks, draws in millions of visitors annually.
 This natural wonder sits on the Canada-US border by the Niagara River and is a great visit all year round.
 However, the falls turn into a peaceful paradise without crowds in the winter — which is why I recommend visiting around this time.

 Pathways boasting trees covered in snow, chunks of floating ice, and 50-meter cascades await here.
 If lady luck is on your side, you may see frozen parts of the falls.

 You can also enjoy 360-degree views from the Skylon Tower or on a 12-minute scenic helicopter flight above the falls.
 The former even features a revolving restaurant that ensures you enjoy the jaw-dropping scenery with delicious cuisine.

 Don’t fret if you aren’t a fan of adrenaline-filled winter activities — there are plenty of relaxing things to do in the town.
 Take in waterfront views and misty air while strolling through Sunset View Park.
-As an alternative, I recommend visiting a spa and enjoying a state of serenity as the most capable hands pamper you.
+As an alternative, I recommend visiting a spa and enjoying serenity as the most capable hands pamper you.

 Since I consider the resort one of the top places to visit near Toronto in winter, I recommend you visit as part of a day trip from Toronto.

 Rideau Canal Skateway is considered one of the quintessential winter places to visit in Ontario.
 Every winter season, this UNESCO World Heritage Site hosts thousands of visitors ready to put their feet to use.